Fred Woods (historian)

-Fred Emmett Woods IV (born 1956) is a Brigham Young University professor of Latter-day Saint Religious Education.
+Fred Emmett Woods IV (born 1956) is an American academic, historian, author, and documentarian of the Latter Day Saint movement.
+He is a professor in the College of Religious Education at Brigham Young University.

-Biography

 Early life

-Woods was born and grew up in Southern California.
-He is a convert to the Church of Jesus Christ of Latter-day Saints.
-He is married to JoAnna Merrill and they are the parents of five children and 15 grandchildren.
+Woods was born in 1956 and grew up in Southern California.
+He is a convert to the The Church of Jesus Christ of Latter-day Saints when he was a young adult.

-Education

-Woods earned a bachelor's degree from Brigham Young University, and received a Ph.D. in 1991 from the University of Utah.
+Woods earned a B.S. in psychology in 1981 from Brigham Young University, followed by a Master of Science in international relations in 1985.
+In 1991, he received a Ph.D. in Middle East studies with an emphasis on Hebrew Biblical studies from the University of Utah.
 His doctoral dissertation was entitled Water and Storm Polemics against Baalism in the Deuteronomic History.
-His Ph.D. was in Mideastern Studies with an emphasis in Hebrew Bible.

-Since that time Woods has focused his studies primarily on 19th and 20th century Latter-day Saint history.
+Since that time, Woods has focused his studies primarily on 19th and 20th century Latter-day Saint history.

-Teaching/Research Career
+Career

-Woods began as an instructor in the LDS seminaries in Provo and Orem.
-He later served as an Institute of Religion instructor and director in both Southern California and in Boulder, Colorado.
-From 1993 to 1998 he was a professor of religion at Ricks College, and since 1998 he has been a professor in the College of Religious Education at Brigham Young University.
-Professor Woods received the following fellowships/awards over the past two decades: Richard L. Anderson Distinguished Research Award from Religious Education (2002); From 2005 until 2010 he held the Richard L. Evans Chair of Religious Understanding in BYU's College of Religion; Moral Education Professorship, Brigham Young University (2019-2021); and BYU University Creative Works Award (2024).
+Woods was an instructor in the at Orem High Seminary in Orem, Utah, from 1981 to 1985.
+He was an Institute of Religion instructor at Fullerton JC in Fullerton, California from 1985 to 1986 and was the institute director at Harbor College in Wilmington, California from 1987 to 1988 and the University of Colorado Boulder from 1991 to 1993.
+From 1993 to 1998, he was a professor of religion at Ricks College.
+Since 1998, he has been a professor in the College of Religious Education at Brigham Young University, now called BYU Religious Education.
+He held the Richard L. Evans Chair of Religious Understanding at the College of Religion from 2005 to 2010.
+He held the Moral Education Professorship at Brigham Young University from 2019 to 2021.